thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS/readme.md

 ## Scheduling the SMS alerts

-Now we have been able to save details for an event let’s proceed to actually sending out the SMS at due time.
-To do this, we will make use of [Laravel artisan command](https://laravel.com/docs/5.8/artisan#generating-commands) for writing a custom command to send sms to users if the time set for an event is equal or greater than the current time and we will have to run this command every second to ensure we don’t delay on sending out the SMS as at when due.
-Tasks like this which requires running a command at intervals can easily be done with a [Cron job](https://laravel.com/docs/5.8/scheduling) but unfortunately, cron jobs only support scheduling tasks at a minimum of one minute (60 seconds) interval, hence we can’t really make use of it in this use case.
-The only way to successfully run our command as a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) i.e we will wrap our command logic in an infinite `while`  loop and then using the PHP `[sleep()](https://www.php.net/manual/en/function.sleep.php)`  method we will delay execution of the loop for one second at every iteration.
+Now that we are able to save details for an event, let’s proceed to actually sending out the SMS at the appointed time.
+To do this, we will make use of [Laravel's Artisan command](https://laravel.com/docs/5.8/artisan#generating-commands) for writing a custom command to send SMS to users if the time set for an event is equal or greater than the current time.
+This command will run every second to ensure we don’t delay on sending out the SMS.
+Tasks that require running a command at set intervals can easily be done with a [cron job](https://laravel.com/docs/5.8/scheduling).
+Unfortunately, cron jobs only support scheduling tasks at a minimum of one minute (60 seconds) intervals, hence we can’t really make use of it in this use case.
+The only way to successfully run our command is by using a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)).
+We will wrap our command logic in an infinite `while` loop and then using the PHP `[sleep()](https://www.php.net/manual/en/function.sleep.php)` method we will delay execution of the loop for one second at every iteration.

 Now, let’s proceed to create our custom command.
-Open up your terminal in the project directory and run the following command to create a custom artisan command:
+Open up your terminal in the project directory and run the following command to create a custom Artisan command:

     $ php artisan make:command SendReminder